Accessibility statement

 Online Advanced Methods of Economic Evaluation for Health Technology Assessment Workshop

-We are excited to announce our new Advanced Methods of Economic Evaluation for Health Technology Assessment (AMEEHTA) workshop, which will be presented as an online course during the first half of 2024 (dates will be confirmed soon, but may potentially run for 7 weeks from early March until the end of April).
+We are excited to announce our new Advanced Methods of Economic Evaluation for Health Technology Assessment (AMEEHTA) workshop, which will be presented as an 8 week online course running from Monday 4th March to Friday 26th April 2024.

 Workshop Leaders: Professor Laura Bojke, Professor Mark Sculpher and Professor Marta Soares